FAFSA: A critical piece of the college financing puzzle

-If you think your student's college financial-aid paperwork reads like a Greek 101 exam, you are not alone.
-Sorting through the Free Application for Federal Student Aid (FAFSA) form can be cumbersome at best and an incomprehensible nightmare at worst.
+If you think your student's college financial aid paperwork reads like a Greek 101 exam, you are not alone.
+Sorting through the Free Application for Federal Student Aid, or FAFSA, form can be cumbersome at best and an incomprehensible nightmare at worst.

 If you haven't filed a FAFSA yet, get on it.
 This form must be completed if you want your son or daughter to be eligible for federal and state aid.
 A lot of aid is distributed on a first-come, first-served basis, so the sooner you file the better.

-After filing, you will receive a Student Aid Report (SAR).
-Your SAR is also available online at the FAFSA Website.
+After filing, you will receive a Student Aid Report, or SAR.
+Your SAR is also available online at the FAFSA website.

-This report summarizes the information submitted on the FAFSA and lists your expected family contribution (EFC), which is the amount of money the government expects your family to pay in college education costs.
+This report summarizes the information submitted on the FAFSA and lists your expected family contribution, or EFC, which is the amount of money the government expects your family to pay in college education costs.
 The EFC is used to determine your student's eligibility for federal student aid.